 Some people firmly believe that the White House, the primary residence of the president of the United States, is haunted by ghosts.
 Among the spectral figures allegedly spotted wandering the rooms and corridors of the Executive Mansion are past presidents, first ladies, their children, and various other ghastly, long-dead personages.
-If it comes as a shock, that the White House has a long history of reported hauntings, remind yourself where most haunted house stories take place: in stately old mansions fairly dripping with history and family tragedy.
+If it comes as a shock that the White House has a long history of reported hauntings, remind yourself where most haunted house stories take place: in stately old mansions dripping with history and family tragedy.
 What better setting for a good, old-fashioned haunting than the White House?

 Abraham Lincoln's Ghost

 As we've reported on previous occasions, more than one witness has laid claim to encountering the ghost of Abraham Lincoln in the rooms and hallways of the Executive Mansion.
 Ronald Reagan reportedly said that the room known as the Lincoln Bedroom (which was actually Lincoln's office and cabinet room when he was in office) was the only one his dog, Rex, refused to enter.
 Lincoln's wandering spirit was allegedly spotted by visiting foreign dignitaries such as Queen Wilhelmina of the Netherlands and U.K Prime Minister Winston Churchill.
 This anecdote was retold in Howard J. Sherman's "World Folklore for Storytellers," published in 2014: